smangham/project-novice/_episodes/05-quality.md

 > ~~~
 > {: .language-python}
 >
-> Open the up in a text editor and turn each of the comments into Python docstrings that explain briefly what the function does, its arguments, and what the function returns.
+> Open up **Visual Studio Code** and create a new file called `temperature_conversion.py`, then paste the example functions in and save it.
+Then turn each of the comments into Python docstrings that explain briefly what the function does, its arguments, and what the function returns, and add a docstring to the module that describes it.
 >
 > > ## Solution
 > > ~~~
+> > """
+> > A module for converting temperatures between imperial and metric.
+> >
+> > Functions:
+> >   fahr_to_celcius - Converts a float temperature in Fahrenheit to Celcius
+> >   fahr_to_kelvin - Converts a float temperature in Fahrenheit to Kelvin
+> > """
 > > def fahr_to_celsius(fahr):
+> >     """
-> >     """Convert Fahrenheit to Celsius.
+> >     Convert Fahrenheit to Celsius.
 > >
 > >     Uses standard Fahrenheit to Celsius formula.
 > >